-The Executive Group provides operational leadership and has authority and accountability for strategy execution and management of Deloitte AB's operations.
+The Executive Group provides operational leadership and has authority and accountability for strategy execu tion and management of the Firm's operations.
 The Executive Group shall hold 9 meetings per year and whenever necessary.
-The Executive Group consisted as of May 31, 2012 of the following roles: Chief Executive Officer, Jan Berntsson, Chief Operating Officer, Lars Svantemark, Head of Audit, Thomas Strömberg, Head of Tax, Magnus Larsson, Head of Consulting, Victor Kotnik, Head of Financial Advisory, Andreas Marcetic and Human Resources and Talent Partner, Anna Pontén.
+The Executive Group consisted as of May 31, 2013 of the following roles: Chief Executive Officer Jan Berntsson, Chief Operating Officer Lars Svantemark, Head of Audit Thomas Strömberg, Head of Tax Magnus Larsson Head of Consulting Victor Kotnik, Head of Financial Advisory, Andreas Marcetic, and Human Resources and Talent Partner Anna Pontén.

-There is a Leadership Group that consisted as of May 31, 2012 of Reputation and Risk Leader and Ethics Officer Partner (Björn Sundkvist), Head of Clients & Markets (Tommy Mårtensson), Head of Finance (Michael Esplinger), Head of IT (Lars Leonardsson) and Head of Office Services (Michael Esplinger) in addition to the same roles as the Executive Group.
+There is a Leadership Group that consisted as of May 31, 2013 of Reputation and Risk Leader and Ethics Officer Partner (Björn Sundkvist), Head of Clients & Markets (Tommy Mårtensson), Head of Finance (Michael Esplinger), Head of IT (Lars Leonardsson) and Head of Office Services (Michael Esplinger) in addition to the same people as in the Executive Group.